250MW of Solar Power - My Time at Clir Renewables

 In the meantime, the company had just closed a Series B funding round, and spirits were exceptionally high.
 New staff were being hired left and right.
 Alongside my regular duties, I sat in on meetings on the expansion of Clir’s solar product, where heavy emphasis was placed on model correctness - building on the lessons learnt from building out the wind product, we were determined to get it right the first time.

-“Flynn!
+CLU: “Flynn!
 Am I still to create the perfect system?”

-Yet, while work appeared to be going great, I began having unsettling thoughts.
+Yet, while work appeared to be going great, I began to feel unsettled.
 How impactful could my work be to the organization as a whole, when I can only access a tiny fraction of the company infrastructure and code base?
 How could it be, that meetings after meetings could go on without conclusion, without anyone pointing it out?
-Is my current pace really the fastest I could do my work(No it wasn’t - I was working fast, but my apartment internet connection at the time was horrendous and in hindsight, it was obviously the limiting factor for many data intensive tasks).
+Is my current pace really the most efficient possible, or am I being held back by my own lack of imagination, willingness to experiment, and foresight?

 And most concerning of all, how do I know that this is the best, the most correct, the most accurate way of doing things, when my supervisors and clients were already happy with the results as they stand?

 My internship came to an end, and I received an assurance of a return offer.
-And while I definitely learnt and contributed a lot in 4 months, in hindsight I had spent the summer in a fog of confusion.
+And while I definitely learnt and contributed a lot in 4 months, in hindsight I had spent a summer in a fog of confusion.
 There was still much more to learn.

 The Renewable Analytics Analyst

-“Maximize efficiency.
+CLU: “Maximize efficiency.
 Rid the new system of its imperfection!
 My vision is clear, fellow programs.
 Out there is a new world!
 Out there is our victory!”

 8 months later, with an engineering degree in hand, I returned to Clir Renewables as a full time renewable energy analyst.
-I picked up my laptop from the office, logged in to several welcome calls, and introduced myself to the new analysts.
+Again, I picked up my laptop from the office, logged in to several welcome calls, and introduced myself to the new analysts.
 To pleasant surprise, the solar analytics tooling I had built was still being used actively, and had even become essential.
 To my dismay, there had been virtually no improvements to the tooling since I last committed to it - it was either ‘good enough’, or no one had taken the initiative to improve it.

 But now, I am here and better than ever before.
 I yearned to take the lessons I had learnt to apply it into analytic tools development.
 In the words of Clu from Tron: Legacy, I resolved, in my mind, to ‘take the system to its maximum potential’.

-“The game has changed, son of Flynn!”
+Castor: “The game has changed, son of Flynn!”

 Two days later, the layoffs started.

 Teams were gutted, managers and top-level executives, removed.
 The colleagues who I admired and trusted as a co-op, terminated.
 In a company wide call and in the weeks to come, it dawned on all of us that we are now operating in a much harsher investment climate than what our systems and operations were designed for.
-Rising atmospheric temperatures might doom human civilization if net-negative emissions are not reached in several decades, but rising interest rates will doom Clir if net-positive cash flow is not achieved in several quarters.
+Rising atmospheric temperatures might doom human civilization if net-negative emissions are not reached in several decades, but rising interest rates will bankrupt Clir if net-positive cash flow is not achieved in several quarters.

-“I think he’s knocking on the sky.
+Sam: “I think he’s knocking on the sky.
 And listening to the sound.”

-I confess that I did spend a few days moping about in denial, but we all still had work to do.
 Again, I did my share of client deliverables, but where I really threw myself into was into improving the solar analytics tooling and novel prototyping work.
 New interfaces bridged similarities between solar farms, allowing for further code reuse.
 Obsolete code was refactored into vectorized equivalents, improving processing speeds by an order of magnitude.
 New anomaly detectors were prototyped, validated and submitted as feature requests.
 I reviewed the electrical schema and single line diagrams of every solar farm in our system, and gained insight into many different solar farm morphologies.
 I made several attempts at an accurate measurement of PV degradation or soiling rates on several solar farms, with mixed results - the signal-to-noise ratio simply made the problem intractable.
 Finally, I was able to leverage my knowledge of software development and analytics to bridge knowledge gaps between both teams.

-“Tron, what have you become?”
+Flynn: “Tron, what have you become?”

 Despite this progress, I still could not adequately address my prior concerns as an intern.
 I wondered if our innovative tool-building is appreciated on a larger scale.
 The lines of communication and collaboration within the company introduces impedance between software development and renewable energy analysts, and I was haunted by the possibility of divergence between our work and wider product and technical realities.
 And if our work was uncovering new realms of insights, then it frustrated me why new prototype releases were being seen as threats to reporting continuity rather than hard-fought steps towards truth.